 - Looking distracted

-Signs of OCD in Children
+OCD Signs in Children

 Children with OCD may have trouble moving from one task to the next without performing some kind of transitional OCD routine, become perfectionistic and rigid about schoolwork or enrichment activities, may be “fussy” about how things are arranged or about cleanliness, have limited foods they eat or ordered rules about eating, or have the need for things to be done in the exact same order every day.